Psychorism/psyRL2018/README.md

 ## Introduction

-An archive of the notes from the reinforcement learning study group of psychology students, @ [Psychorism](http://psychorism.github.io/), July-August, 2018.
+An archive of the notes from the RL study group of psychology students, @ [Psychorism](http://psychorism.github.io/), July-August, 2018.

 Study materials included